ompatel04/Git-Demo/README.md

 ## This is the first ever repo

-Now i will consistently upload my things on this repo kinda experimental
+Now i will consistently upload my things on this repo kinda experimental.

+the side project or mini projects will go here :).